 The Target value of MSP RSUs (listed in column (g) of the 2014 Grants of Plan-Based Awards Table) reflects the Named Executive Officer's election to receive MSP RSUs in lieu of a specified percentage or dollar amount of his cash bonus under our management bonus plan for the fiscal year shown, which we refer to as the election amount, and as described above in "Performance-Based Annual Incentive Compensation."
 For Fiscal Year 2014, the election amounts for Messrs.
-Buckhout, Bhalla, Robbins, Sandoval and Sharma were 100%, 20%, 50% and 100%, respectively.
+Buckhout, Bhalla, Robbins, Sandoval and Sharma were 100%, 50%, 50% and 100%, respectively.
 For Fiscal Year 2013, the election amounts for Messrs.
 Buckhout and Robbins were 100% and 50% respectively.
-For Fiscal Year 2011, the election amounts for Mr. Robbins was 20% and Mr. Sharma was 100%.
+For Fiscal Year 2011, the election amounts for Messrs.
+Buckhout and Robbins were 100% and 50% respectively.
+For Fiscal Year 2014, the election amounts for Messrs.
+Buckhout and Sharma were 2011, the election amounts for Mr. Robbins was 20% and Mr. Sharma was 100%.

 The Maximum value of MSP RSUs (listed in column (h) of the 2014 Grants of Plan-Based Awards Table) is 200% of the Target value.
 The Maximum value of MSP RSUs is earned if 200% of the performance goals are achieved under our management bonus plan for the fiscal year shown.
 The Maximum value reflects the Named Executive Officer's election amount for the fiscal year shown.

 MSP RSUs earned for Fiscal Year 2014 were issued as of February 23, 2015 and calculated by multiplying the Named Executive Officer's incentive bonus and his election amount and dividing the product thereof by \$34.73, which was 67% of \$51.84, the closing price of our Common Stock on February 20, 2015, the trading day immediately preceding the award date.